icub-tech-iit/documentation/docs/battery_boards/bat_board/bat_protocol.md

 </tr></table>
 </center>

-Specifically, at the current status of the developments (July 2023), the `BAT` board can send the following data:
+Specifically, at the current status of the development (July 2023), the `BAT` board can send the following data:

-- Battery Pack Voltage in Volt
+- Battery Pack Voltage in Volt.
-- Battery Pack Charge in $\%$
+- Battery Pack Charge in $\%$.
-- Battery Pack Status (details about it will follow)
+- Battery Pack Status (detail will follow).

 ### Communication characteristics